fbm2718/data_mitigiation_paper2019/README.md

 Simply download folder 'data' and jupyer notebook 'Access_data.ipynb' and use this notebook to access data.

 ### CONTACT:
-Please, feel free to request for any more data, some Python code or simply help with this notebook.
+Please feel free to request for any more data, some Python code or simply help with this notebook.
 Email: filip.b.maciejewski@gmail.com